 If you’re a front-end developer working on a web application, you might be thinking about how to create a theme.
-Because themes are hard to make and even harder to maintain.
+But themes are hard to make and even harder to maintain.

-As I mentioned earlier, I like to use Styled Components and Ant.
-To manage Themes using these two, you need to use “LESS” to change the theme for Ant. and use the “ThemeProvider” for Styled Components.
+As I mentioned earlier, I like to use Styled Components and Ant Design.
+To manage Themes using these two, you need to use “LESS” to change the theme for AntD and use the “ThemeProvider” for Styled Components.

 So if you want to change the “primaryColor” value, you must change both the “theme.less” file and the “theme.ts” files.
 Even if you don’t use AntD, you will have similar issues when you are using Styled Components on other frameworks.

-So how can you change the primaryColor value at once?
+So how can you change the primaryColor value in one go?

-It will be the main problem if you work in a team with others.
-I’ve tried many ways to solve the issue, but today I want to share 3 of them with you.
+This would be the main problem if you work in a team with others.
+I’ve tried many ways to solve the issue, and today I want to share 3 of them with you.

 Then import the LESS file as a theme variable.
-After that…creating ‘styled’ and ‘ThemeProvider’ according to the Styled Component theme guide.
+After that… create ‘styled’ and ‘ThemeProvider’ according to the Styled Component theme guide.

 Wrap it with a ThemeProvider that has theme props.